65roadster/pavotube/README.md

 [Demo Sketch](pavotube_demo_sketch/pavotube_demo_sketch.ino)
 [Police Lights Sketch](police_lights_effect\police_lights_effect.ino)

+# High Speed Effects
+Using Slo-Mo video on my iPhone 13 Pro I can verify that I get good color rendition down to 5ms on-time.
+This is much faster than my brain can process it; high-speed effects are possible.

+# Pavotube Configuration
+The Pavotube address was set to 12.
+Any address can be used, just update the *ADDR* values in the NRF24L01+ configuration commands.

 # Transceiver Configuration

 The Nanlink WSRCC2 remote was used to glean insight into the protocol.
-The remote uses the Nordic RF NRF24L01 controlled by an STM8L151 microcontroller.
-The Nordic IC is on a castellated via module, connected to the main PCB via a flex cable.<br />
+The remote uses the SI24R1 knock-off of the Nordic NRF24L01+ as an RF transceiver.
+It's controlled by an STM8L151 microcontroller.
+The RFIC is on a castellated via module, connected to the main PCB via a flex cable.<br />

-The NRF24L01 is configured as follows:
+The SI24R1 is configured as follows:
 - TX_ADDR = 12<br />
 - RX_ADDR_P0 = 12<br />
 - ENAA_P0 = 1 (enable auto ACK on data pipe 0)<br />